jklmli/manga_downloader/readme.md

 # Manga-Downloader

 Manga-Downloader is a cross-platform Windows/Mac/Linux Python 2/3 script.

-It can be automated via an external .xml file, and can convert images for viewing on the Kindle.
+It can be automated via an external xml file, and can convert images for viewing on the Kindle.

 Currently supports mangafox.com, mangareader.net, mangapanda.com and mangahere.com with a total
 of over 10,000 mangas.
 Downloads into .cbz format, can optionally download into .zip instead.